Tornado climatology: Common misconceptions

 Tornado myths exist that may cause ill-conceived preparation, planning, and reactions to tornadoes.
 For instance: some people mistakenly believe that tornadoes only occur in the countryside.
 While it is true that the plains states are tornado-prone, tornadoes have been reported in every U.S. state, including Alaska and Hawaii.
 One likely reason tornadoes are so common in the central U.S. is that this is where Arctic air, cold fronts that have not been "weakened" yet first collide with warm tropical air from the Gulf of Mexico.
 As these fronts head further east, they sometimes lose their strength as they travel over more warm air.
 For this reason, tornadoes are not as common on the East Coast as they are in the Midwest.
 However, they have happened on rare occasions, such as the F3 twister that struck Limerick Township, Pennsylvania near Philadelphia on 27 July 1994, the F2 twister that struck the northern suburbs of New York City on 12 July 2006, the EF2 twister in the borough of Brooklyn on 8 August 2007, or the F4 twister that struck La Plata, Maryland on 28 April 2002.

 Another popular misconception is that tornadoes don't occur in mountainous areas, or that mountainous terrain will protect people from tornadoes.
 While the frequency of tornadoes is lower in mountainous areas compared to Tornado Alley, significant tornadoes can occur regularly in the southern Appalachian region of the United States and have even been documented at high altitudes along the continental divide of Wyoming.
 In addition, tornado outbreaks occasionally occur around the southern Appalachian mountains, with the 1974 Super Outbreak and the 2011 Super Outbreak directly affecting the southern Appalachian region.
+One example of a single tornado event impacting mountainous regions, is the EF3 tornado that struck West Liberty, Kentucky on 2 March 2012.